kalabox/kalabox-plugin-dbenv/README.md

 # Kalabox Plugin Env

-A simple Kalabox plugin to add env VAR support to your app.
+A simple Kalabox plugin that lets you inject a json object into your apps environment.
+The object is available in the `KB_APP_SETTINGS` environmental variable.
+This is useful for getting `PRESSFLOW_SETTINGS`, `BACKDROP_SETTINGS` and other kinds of settings into your ENV.

 ## Installation